S0L0LEVELING/sy_garage_normal/README.md

 #
 # <center>**Features**</center>
 * Work with radial menu from ox_lib or ox_target
-* The vehicles persist when a player disconnects, when the vehicle reconnects it will continue in the same place.
 * Share vehicles with colleagues, including a list to manage shared access to the vehicle.
 * Garage for independent work.
 * Generate a key when removing the vehicle from the garage and delete it when returning to the garage.